jerhon/honlsoft-v2/blog/2021/2021-06-11-net-6-asp-net-core-minimal-api.md

 record GreetingDto(string Greeting);
 ```

+That's it!

-This really is just a simpler and less verbose way to write an API in .NET 6.
+This is a less verbose way to write an API in .NET 6.
 While I haven't measured the performance personally, the .NET team is claiming building a simple API through this mechanism achieves better API throughput.

 The thing I really like about the above example is it feels more straight forward how and what is being called to configure the web application.